bthol/GoodEval/README.md

  - update static files  : $python manage.py collectstatic --noinput
  - heroku no static     : $heroku config:set DISABLE_COLLECTSTATIC=1
  - heroku yes static    : $heroku config:unset DISABLE_COLLECTSTATIC
+ - heroku debug static  : $heroku config:set DEBUG_COLLECTSTATIC=1
+ - heroku no debug      : $heroku config:unset DEBUG_COLLECTSTATIC

+*REMINDER: add to Procfile once database is setup*
+$release: python manage.py migrate$

-*NOTE: Virtual environement must be deactivated before pushing to git.*
+*NOTE: Pipenv will automatically handle enviroment activation.
+Virtual environement must be deactivated before pushing to git if running manually using venv/Scripts/activate.*

 *NOTE: Virtual environment will be ignored in git commit by .gitignore, so it does not need to be deleted and recreated for every push to git.*